Using landing page template builder

 7. In the upper right corner, click Add.

-Result: In the template code a variable will appear (it starts with ####)
+Result: In the template code, a variable appears (it starts with ####).
+It also becomes available on the Config tab.

 😕